ROCm/MIVisionX/amd_openvx_extensions/amd_winml/utilities/README.md

 ## MIVisionX WinML Validate

-This utility can be used to test and verify the ONNX model on the windows platform.
-If the ONNX model is supported by this utility, the amd_winml extension can import the ONNX model and add other OpenVX nodes for pre & post processing in a single OpenVX graph to run efficient inference.
+This utility can be used to test and verify the ONNX model on the Windows platform.
+If the ONNX model is supported by this utility, the amd_winml extension can import the ONNX model and add other OpenVX nodes for pre & post-processing in a single OpenVX graph to run efficient inference.

  ### Usage: